Roadside Vegetation Mapping

 The Project

-The Shire has engaged a consultant, Southern Ecology, to conduct the roadside vegetation mapping, deliver the report and associated maps and undertake community consultation throughout the project.
+The Shire engaged consultant Southern Ecology to conduct the roadside vegetation mapping, deliver the report and associated maps and undertake community consultation throughout the project.
 The project entails on-ground spatial mapping of roadside vegetation across the majority of Shire vested roads within the Shire of Denmark to identify:

-The roads to be surveyed total up to 480km of 131 of Shire rural roadsides.
-Roadside vegetation mapping will capture vegetation type, bushland condition, diversity of native flora and presence of weed species providing conservation status of our roadsides in accordance with the Roadside Conservation Committee Vegetation Condition scale.
-The data will be compiled into a report and spatially captured to enable visual representation of roadside conservation value across the landscape.
+The roads to be surveyed total up to 656km (both sides) of 87 of Shire rural roadsides.
+Roadside vegetation mapping captured vegetation type, bushland condition, significant conservation values, and presence and abundance of weed species - providing conservation status of our roadsides in accordance with the Roadside Conservation Committee Vegetation Condition scale.
+The data has been compiled into a report and spatially captured to enable visual representation of roadside conservation value across the landscape.

 Identification and spatial representation of bushland condition and conservation value of transport corridors will assist in on-ground management and planning ensuring protection, promotion and improvement of high quality roadside vegetation and conservation of remnant vegetation and significant habitat linkages from various threats into the future.
 The Roadside vegetation mapping project, once compiled, will provide a valuable resource tool, particularly when spatially mapped, to help identify those roadside verges of high quality conservation, those areas requiring protection, revegetation and weed control activity.